wudingcheng/TSAnalyzer/README.md

 Now Only the windows 64 bit software is provided.

-The binary software can be found on the release page.
+The binary software can be found on the [release page](https://github.com/wdc1010/TSAnalyzer/releases).

 ## Support and Information

 For detail information and help, please refer to [DOC](doc/).

 For more information and support, please contact me directly.

+Email: wudingcheng14 at mails.ucas.ac.cn.

 ## License